Chelsea come from behind to beat West Ham in WSL

 Chelsea dominated the second half and should have scored more as substitute Lauren James won a penalty but could not beat goalkeeper Mackenzie Arnold from the spot.

+"I was really encouraged by the team's response and calmness.
+We grew into the game.
+It should have been more [goals] but it wasn't," said Chelsea manager Emma Hayes.

+"But I don't want to reflect on the things we didn't do.
+The season has just begun, I think we're performing like a team [in a season that] has just begun, trying to figure ourselves out."

-Watched by brother and fellow England international Reece James, Lauren was impressive again in a short appearance from the bench.
+There were positives for Chelsea as James, watched by brother and fellow England international Reece, was impressive again in a short appearance from the bench.

 Kerr, meanwhile, had a frustrating evening, but she caused plenty of problems for the West Ham defence.